Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Marquis Wealth Management Group

-Marquis Wealth Management Group is the No. 1 financial advisory firm in Fort Myers.
-This fee-based practice typically requires a $500,000 minimum account size, but may waive or lower this requirement in certain situations.
+Marquis Wealth Management Group is a fee-based practice that typically requires a $500,000 minimum account size, but may waive or lower this requirement in certain situations.
 As a result, Marquis works with individual clients above and below the high-net-worth threshold, as well as retirement plans and charitable organizations.

-For investment management services, Marquis charges an asset-based fee that ranges from 1.50% to 0.90% of a client's portfolio.
-The firm also provides standalone financial planning and consulting at an hourly rate of $175 to $300.
-However, advisors at the firm may earn sales commissions when you purchase insurance through them.
+As a fee-based firm, advisors may earn sales commissions when you purchase insurance through them.
 This compensation is on top of the fees you pay for advisory services and can create a conflict of interest.
 Be sure to ask you advisor whether individual recommendations are in your best interest.

-The Marquis team includes advisors who hold the certified financial planner (CFP), chartered financial analyst (CFA) and accredited investment fiduciary (AIF) designations.
+The Marquis team includes advisors who hold the Certified Financial Planner™ (CFP®), Chartered Financial Analyst (CFA) and accredited investment fiduciary (AIF) designations.

 Marquis relies on both fundamental and technical methods of analysis to evaluate and select securities for client portfolios.
 This means the firm uses economic and company-specific data to assess the intrinsic value of an asset, and also examines price movements to identify market patterns.

-When the time comes to allocate your assets to various investments, the firm may recommend a combination of individual stocks, bonds and fixed-income securities, unaffiliated private investment funds, mutual funds and exchange-traded funds.
+When the time comes to allocate your assets to various investments, the firm may recommend a combination of individual stocks, bonds and fixed-income securities, unaffiliated private investment funds, mutual funds and ETFs.

 Rezny Wealth Management

-While Rezny Wealth Management, Inc. generally requires a minimum of $1 million to open and maintain an investment advisory account, it manages assets exclusively for both non-high-net-worth and high-net-worth individuals.
+While Rezny Wealth Management generally requires a minimum of $2 million to open and maintain an investment advisory account, which is by far the highest account minimum on this list.
+Rezny Wealth Mnaagement manages assets exclusively for non-high-net-worth and high-net-worth individuals.

 Rezny relies on different research materials to develop portfolio analysis and investment management strategies for clients.
 These include charting analysis, fundamental analysis, relative strength analysis, technical analysis and cyclical analysis.

-Macke Financial Advisory Group, Inc. is a relatively small firm that offers financial planning, consulting and investment management services.
-Clients of Macke include high-net-worth individuals, non-high-net-worth individuals and pension and profit-sharing plans.
+Macke Financial Advisory Group is a relatively small firm that offers financial planning, consulting and investment management services.
+Clients of Macke include high-net-worth individuals, non-high-net-worth individuals, pension and profit-sharing plans, as well as retiremetn plans.
 This firm does not impose any minimum account size requirements.

 Macke Financial is a fee-only firm.
 This means it only receives advisory fees from clients and does not receive third-party commissions, as a fee-based advisor would.

-Macke Financial Advisory Group was founded in 1996, though it wasn't until 2000 that it became an SEC-registered investment advisor.
+Macke Financial was founded in 1996, though it wasn't until 2000 that it became an SEC-registered investment advisor.
 Todd Christopher Macke, who serves as president and chief compliance officer, is its sole principal owner.
 As the firm's name would suggest, Macke is also the founder.
-He is a certified financial planner (CFP).
+He annd other advisors on staff hold the Certified Financial Planner™ (CFP®) designation.

 Macke Financial's investment services are typical and offered in conjunction with comprehensive financial planning and consulting services.
 The financial planning services here focus on investment advice, risk management, tax planning, cash flow planning, insurance evaluation and estate planning.

-When it comes to individual investments, the firm primarily uses debt securities, equity securities, exchange-traded funds and mutual funds to implement client portfolios.
+When it comes to individual investments, the firm primarily uses debt securities, equity securities, ETFs and mutual funds to implement client portfolios.
 Advisors use fundamental, technical, charting and cyclical methods of analysis to help inform their investment decisions.
 The firm tends to invest with an eye toward long-term returns.

 Campbell Financial Partners

 Our list of the top financial advisors in Fort Myers wraps up with Campbell Financial Partners.
-This fee-only firm offers services to a wide array of clients, including individuals, trusts and small business entities.
+This fee-only firm offers services to primarily to individuals and high-net-worth individuals, as well as charities.
 While the firm does not state a minimum investment amount, it does have a minimum annual fee of $10,000 but may reduce this fee as it sees fit.
-The majority of the firm's clients are individuals, with and without a high net worth.

 Campbell Financial Partners is a fee-only firm.
 This means it only receives advisory fees from clients and does not receive third-party commissions, as a fee-based firm would.
 The firm is actually part of national organizations that support financial planners in maintaining fee-only practices.

-Campbell Financial Partners was founded in 2006 by Kathleen Campbell, who is the sole owner and principal of the firm.
+Campbell Financial Partners was founded in 2006 by Kathleen Campbell, who remains the primary owner of the firm.
+The firm has one Certified Financial Planner™ (CFP®) on staff.

 Campbell Financial Partners offers both financial planning services and investment management services to its clients.
-The firm may also assist with issues not involving securities, such as cash flow, retirement savings, taxation issues and general estate planning.
+The firm may also assist with issues not involving securities, such as cash flow, retirement savings, tax planning and estate planning.

 How Long $1mm Lasts in Retirement